Research Article: The Great Sonic Continuity Debate

 In late 1989, Sega of Japan's then president and CEO, Hayao Nakayama, tasked three of his employees—Naoto Oshima, Yuji Naka, and Hirokazu Yasuhara—with developing a video game mascot for the company to compete with Nintendo's Mario.
 Yashuhara, Sonic the Hedgehog's chief level designer, explained the process in an August 2008 interview with Gamasutra:

-After several iterations of the character—including a long-eared rabbit and an armadillo—artist Naoto Oshima came up with a design that stuck: Sonic the Hedgehog was born.
+After several iterations of the character—including a long-eared rabbit, an armadillo, and a wolf in an American flag polo—artist Naoto Oshima came up with a design that stuck: Sonic the Hedgehog was born.

-The big secret about Sonic Team is that it actually didn't exist for much of the 90s.
-In fact, some of the biggest and most successful titles in the Sonic library were developed in the United States by Sega of America's Sega Technical Institute.
-If any doubt still remains, feel free to check the credits for Sonic 2, 3, or Sonic & Knuckles—you may be surprised to find that no reference is ever made to any "Sonic Team."
+In fact, the big secret about Sonic Team is that it actually didn't exist for much of the 90s.
+Some of the most famous titles in the Sonic library were developed in the United States by Sega of America's Sega Technical Institute (STI).
+Check your copies of Sonic 2, Sonic 3, and Sonic & Knuckles and you may be surprised to find that "Sonic Team" never once appears in the games' manuals or credits.

 Following the release of Sonic 1, lead programmer Yuji Naka departed Sega along with several other members of Sonic Team who were dissatisfied with management policies at the company's Japanese branch—pay structure, specifically.
 At around the same time, a high-ranking Sega game designer by the name of Mark Cerny was working with Sega of America's president Tom Kalinske and executive vice president Shinobu Toyoda (the supervisory link between SoA and SoJ at the time) on an idea for a new development studio that would increase game development stateside.
 Known as the Sega Technical Institute (STI), the studio would bring together some of Sega's brightest talent from both the U.S. and Japan.